Fort Garry: Legacy

-Fort Garry, along with the sites of nearby Forts Rouge and Gibraltar, were collectively designated a National Historic Site in 1924, under the name "Forts Rouge, Garry, and Gibraltar National Historic Site".
-Together, the three sites are illustrative of the evolution of the fur trade in Western Canada, from exploration and expansion westward (Fort Rouge, established in 1738 by the French), to the dominance of the North West Company (Fort Gibraltar, established in 1807) and finally the ascendancy of the Hudson's Bay Company (Fort Garry).
-The gate at Fort Garry constitutes the only above-ground remains of this succession of forts.

-On 15 June 1938 Canada Post issued 'Fort Garry Gate, Winnipeg', a 20¢ stamp.

 Although only the fort's main gate remains today, the name "Fort Garry" lives on through various institutions and businesses.
 An area or division of Winnipeg running along the Red River south of the original fort is called Fort Garry.
 The hotel beside the fort is called the Fort Garry Hotel, which was originally constructed for the Grand Trunk Pacific Railway company.
 Fort Street and Garry Street are on either side of the hotel.
 Many companies, such as Fort Garry Industries and the Fort Garry Brewing Company, have adopted the name.
 The Fort Garry Horse has been a component of the Winnipeg military garrison throughout the 20th and into the 21st centuries.